vivektara24/A-Cluster-Analysis-of-Ground-Reaction-Forces/README.md

 ## Results

-1979 non-zero variance features were extracted from the V and AP componetns of the GRF data and 1981 non-zero variance features from the left GRF data.
-For both the left and right GRF features the first 52 principle components, expalining 90% of the total variance, were chosen as input for the HAC algorithm for both right and left foot strikes.
-The dendogram for the clustering results are outlined in Figure 1.
+A total of 1,979 non-zero-variance features were extracted from the right-foot GRF signals and 1,981 from the left-foot signals.
+For both sides, the first 52 principal components—capturing 90% of the total variance—were retained as inputs to the HAC algorithm.
+The resulting dendrograms, shown in Figure 1, indicate five distinct profiles for the right-foot GRF data and four for the left-foot data.

 <table align="center">
   <tr>